-User status changes can be published automatically by recognizing user keyboard activity, phone use, device connectivity to the network, and calendar status from Microsoft Exchange.
+User status changes can be published automatically by recognizing user keyboard activity, phone use, WebEx Meeting status, device connectivity to the network, and calendar status from Microsoft Exchange.

-• Collect this status
+Collect this status

 The published information is gathered from all the available sources, privacy policies are applied, and then current status is aggregated, synchronized, and stored for consumption.